 The most educated city in America

-Abound with passionate, brilliant people and businesses, Washington, DC's diverse, worldly, transgressive, and mission-oriented community gathers in the nation's epicenter to identify the right questions, create better solutions, and reinvent the future - just like Amazon.
+Abound with passionate, brilliant people and businesses, Washington, DC's diverse, worldly, transgressive, and mission-oriented community gathers in the nation's epicenter to identify the right questions, create better solutions, and reinvent the future.

 Washington, DC has the highest proportion of college graduates of any metro area, is home to 20 colleges and universities, and has the highest-educated adult population in the country.
-DC can offer Amazon a deep labor pool, strong university programs, and a vibrant technology and STEM sector.
+DC offers a deep labor pool, strong university programs, and a vibrant technology and STEM sector.

 Resident educational attainment